tbensky/selenium-peoplesoft/README.md

 ## My point?

-I find PS to be so unfriendly (and exhausting) to use, so why not look for some kind of automation to drive any PS transactions, in particular data entry?
+I find PS to be so unfriendly (and exhausting) to use.
+Further, changes to PS are nearly impossible to implement, because it is typically used by large organizations requring many levels of committees for approving fixes.

 At one point a while back, I said "enough."
+As long as PS appears to be written for robots to use, let's find one to use it for us!
 For at least a week, I was contemplating aiming a video feed at my computer screen, and using OpenCV, to control an Arudino Leonardo simulating mouse clicks and keystrokes to input my data.
 Luckily, a friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
 It even says on their website "Boring web-based administration tasks can (and should) also be automated..."

+Yes!
+Why not look for some kind of automation to drive any PS transactions, in particular data entry?

 # My data entry needs for PeopleSoft